sara62/guides/happy-hour-event-guide.md

 - Try to introduce people to others to promote a friendly conversation
 - Thank people as they leave

-## If you are organizing a program...
+## If you are organizing a program with the happy hour (e.g. walk, tour, talk, presentation)
-	- ...before the happy hour, make sure a volunteer goes to the venue early to greet anyone who is not attending the program
+- before the happy hour, make sure a volunteer goes to the venue early to greet anyone who is not attending the program
-	- ...during the happy hour, try to start the program early enough in the evening that people are still arriving, not leaving
+- during the happy hour, try to start the program early enough in the evening that people are still arriving, not leaving

 ## At the end of the evening
 - If it is a bar, let any remaining attendees know that you are leaving but they are welcome to stay.
 Thank the bartender or owner.
 - If it is a historic site, let any remaining attendees know they need to leave.
 Help clean-up.
 Thank the owner or host.

 # After the happy hour!
 - Send thank you email to venue